castro-gzlz/mr-plotter/README.md

 ![example2_joint](https://github.com/user-attachments/assets/4a046625-fd7b-49f5-9485-a05b55fa4da2)

 Wait!
-Do you see what I'm seeing? **All low-density super-Earths are hosted by metal-poor stars and tend to receive relatively low insolation fluxes!** If you are interested in this result I invite you to take a look at Sect.
+Do you see what I'm seeing? **All low-density super-Earths are hosted by metal-poor stars and tend to receive relatively low insolation fluxes!** If you are interested in this result I invite you to look at Sect.
 5.3 of [An unusually low-density super-Earth transiting the bright early-type M-dwarf GJ 1018 (TOI-244)](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract).

 ### Example 3: The *PlanetS catalog*, empirical relations, and color coding based on homogeneous Transmission and Emission Spectroscopy metrics (TSM and ESM)